-Catherine Schmitt is the author of A Coastal Companion: A Year in the Gulf of Maine from Cape Cod to Canada, published by Tilbury House in 2008; The President’s Salmon: Restoring the King of Fish and its Home Waters, from Down East in 2015; and Historic Acadia National Park, Lyons Press 2016.
-Her writing has appeared in newspapers, magazines, and literary journals including Island Journal; Maine Boats, Homes & Harbors; Friends of Acadia Journal; Terrain; Cold Mountain Review, and 1966 (see the Archives for published articles and essays).
+I am the author of A Coastal Companion: A Year in the Gulf of Maine from Cape Cod to Canada, published by Tilbury House in 2008; The President’s Salmon: Restoring the King of Fish and its Home Waters, from Down East in 2015; and Historic Acadia National Park, Lyons Press 2016.
+I write for newspapers, magazines, and literary journals including Island Journal; Maine Boats, Homes & Harbors; Friends of Acadia Journal; Terrain; Cold Mountain Review, and 1966 (see the Archives for published articles and essays).
 While these outlets and their respective audiences are diverse, the content is always related to science/nature/environment/place.

-Schmitt has undergraduate and graduate degrees in environmental science, and has worked in lakes, streams, wetlands, and beaches throughout the Northeast.
-She earned a Stonecoast MFA in creative nonfiction in 2012.
-As science writer for Maine Sea Grant from 2004-2018, Schmitt conveyed research findings and information about ocean and coastal issues to various audiences.
-A Coastal Companion was part of this effort, as was her role as managing editor for The Catch: Writings from Downeast Maine.
-She has taught at the University of Maine in the Department of English, including a science writing course, and frequently presents lectures and workshops on communication to scientists, resource managers, and students.
-She currently works as science communication specialist for Schoodic Institute at Acadia National Park.
+I have undergraduate and graduate degrees in environmental science, and earned a Stonecoast MFA in creative nonfiction in 2012.
+I have extensive field experience with lakes, streams, wetlands, forests, and beaches throughout the Northeast.
+As science writer for Maine Sea Grant from 2004-2018, I conveyed research findings and information about ocean and coastal issues to various audiences.
+A Coastal Companion was part of this effort, as was my role as managing editor for The Catch: Writings from Downeast Maine.
+I am an adjunct instructor in the University of Maine Department of English, where I occasionally teach a science writing course, and frequently present lectures and workshops on communication to scientists, resource managers, and students.
+I currently work as science communication specialist for Schoodic Institute at Acadia National Park.

 Contact me at email@example.com and let me know if you’re ever passing through Bangor, Maine.